Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: MFM for Inhomogeneous Flows

 One might expect that a truncated expansion based on a few moments beyond $D^0$ could result in considerable model improvement.
 Such expansion would still lead to a well-posed differential equation, since coefficients (to higher derivatives) vanish near the boundary as the kernel itself vanishes, and thus a model based on this expansion does not impose requirement of additional boundary conditions.
 However, the expansion presented in Equation~(\ref{eq:expansion}) is not useful in practice since addition of higher moments does not lead to convergence of the solution.
 For example, considering the test case discussed in Section~\ref{sec:LA}, we use DNS of the following microscopic system to assess performance of macroscopic models,

-Figure~\ref{fig:fig10}.a shows the 2D DNS results and Figure~\ref{fig:fig10}.b shows the macroscopic fields.
+Figure~\ref{fig:fig7}.a shows the 2D DNS results and Figure~\ref{fig:fig7}.b shows the macroscopic fields.
 A macroscopic model that retains only the leading operator, $D^0$, performs a reasonable job in predicting the qualitative features of the mean field, while still lacking quantitatively.
 When expansion~(\ref{eq:expansion}) is used, addition of the new terms did not lead to prediction improvement despite relatively smooth mean fields.

 This observation is consistent with the issue seen in Section~\ref{sec:taylorrevisit} when we examined homogeneous parallel flow systems.
-In fact Taylor's model represented the zeroth moment of the macroscopic diffusivity kernel for the considered flow while its perturbative correction was indeed an analytical derivation of the higher moments in the expansion of convolution integral (with the exception that in the analytical derivation in Section~\ref{sec:taylorrevisit} we considered the unsteady problem and thus captured both spatial and temporal moments).
+In fact the macroscopic closure operator in the Taylor's solution represented the zeroth moment of the macroscopic diffusivity kernel for the considered flow while its perturbative correction was indeed an analytical derivation of the higher moments in the expansion of a convolution integral (with the exception that in the analytical derivation in Section~\ref{sec:taylorrevisit} we considered the unsteady problem and thus captured both spatial and temporal moments).
 As previously shown in Figure~\ref{fig:fig2}.c, addition of terms in the moment expansion does not result in improved macroscopic prediction.

 It turns out, the expansion in~(\ref{eq:expansion}) is analogous to the Kramers-Moyal expansion\cite{Van1981} previously formulated for the statistical description of stochastic processes associated with Brownian dynamics.
 Lack of convergence of this expansion has been previously investigated as described by the Pawula theorem.
 Likewise, in these applications, while the leading moment promisingly captures a significant portion of the macroscopic behavior, addition of higher moments do not improve quantitative prediction.
 We are aware of one previous work\cite{Mauri1991} reporting analogy to the Kramers-Moyal expansion in the continuum context in their analytical study of laminar transport of reacting scalars in porous media.